 Water Is Water, Right?

 It may not sound important, but the kind of water you use to keep your pet axolotl wet can play a significant role in his overall health.
 Believe it or not, the types of water you get from your tap, fridge, bottles, jugs, and outdoor stream are all different, and some are safer than others.
 Minerals and salts are necessary for the water you choose, while chemicals like fluoride and chlorine are not.
-A neutral pH of 7.0 is ideal, while a pH under 6.5 and over 8.5 is unsafe.
+A pH level of 7.4-7.6 is ideal, while a pH level far from this range is unsafe.